 When people stop paying \$20 per week for gasoline, they will probably spend the money on something else instead.
-177 They may buy more expensive cuts of meat, which will benefit those 2.8 million grocery store clerks, the 1.5 million in the "Food manufacturing" sector, and farmers.
+186 They may buy more expensive cuts of meat, which will benefit those 2.8 million grocery store clerks, the 1.5 million in the "Food manufacturing" sector, and farmers.
 Or they may spend more on movies, which will benefit the 378,000 people who work in the "Motion picture and sound recording industries."
 The money we no longer spend on oil will not vanish down a black hole.
 It will be recycled back into the economy one way or another.

 Despite these hopeful reassurances, the loss of 1.2 million jobs over ten years is a serious problem.
 That is almost one percent of U.S. jobs.
 The overall economy could be hurt by the loss, should the politicians and business leaders panic or botch the transition.
 However, I think other problems with employment, such as outsourcing, may have a larger effect than cold fusion will.
 Consider, for example, health care.
-Some experts say that as much a third of the money spent on healthcare goes to pay for paperwork and bureaucratic overhead.
+Some experts say that as much a third of the money spent on healthcare in the U.S. goes to pay for paperwork and bureaucratic overhead.
+In Japan and Europe, healthcare overhead is less than 5% of expenses.
+U.S. health care costs are about three times higher per capita than those of other advanced nations.
 Fourteen million people are employed in health care, and 6 million more work in "finance and insurance."
 A serious reform of health care administration will put millions of these people out of a job.
 Furthermore, healthcare reform can only reduce employment, whereas the adoption of cold fusion will create some new jobs even as it abolishes others.